-Best of all, they taste amazing and are so fabulously soft with a bouncy, slightly chewy texture.
+Best of all, they taste great and are so fabulously soft with a bouncy, slightly chewy texture.

-And yet they’re BAKED.
-If you’ve been following me for a while, then you probably know that I’m not usually a baked doughnut kind of girl (they’re often just cakes in the shape of a doughnut, really), but these were a refreshing surprise and not cake-like at all.
+And yet they’re baked.
+If you’ve been following me for a while, then you probably know that I’m not usually a baked doughnut kind of girl (they’re often just cakes in the shape of a doughnut, really), but these were a refreshing surprise and not really cake-like.

 I’ve seen quite a few ‘normal’ i.e. gluten versions of these pop up on the internet over the years and as some of you guys probably know, I’m well into all these easy yoghurt based recipes.
 Whether it be scones, pizza, bagels, naan bread, etc. I’ve tried so many and it just works like a magical ingredient.
 I was a bit concerned they may turn out too dense with gluten free flour, but with a few tweaks the result was beautiful.

-I’m not going to lie and say that these are exactly like perfect authentic yeast risen doughnuts, but for something so easy and effortless, it’s damn well close enough.
-Well worth a try for a quick treat. 🙂
+I’m not going to lie and say that these are exactly like perfect authentic yeast risen doughnuts, they don’t.
+Fried is the only way for that.
+But for something so easy and effortless, it’s well worth a try for a quick treat. 🙂